MariusCC/openstack-cookbooks/README.md

 Description
 ===========
-This is based on the work of Anso Labs' OpenStack-Cookbooks (https://github.com/ansolabs/openstack-cookbooks).

 The goal for this set of cookbooks is to provide a set of roles and cookbooks to deploy OpenStack Compute and Object Storage (Nova and Swift respectively) with Chef.

-The plan is to provide a Bexar-release branch and then continue development on a Cactus branch.
+This Chef repository is based on the work of Anso Labs' OpenStack-Cookbooks (https://github.com/ansolabs/openstack-cookbooks).
+It is currently intended for deploying the point-release codenamed "Bexar", other branches will be added in time for the next release "Cactus" as well as on-going development branches.

 Instructions
 ============